Estimated Reading Time: 8 Minutes

 In most places in Costa Rica, it never gets cold and seldom gets cool, even at night.
 An exception may be at the higher elevations.
 The cooler months are December, January, and February because there is much more wind.
 If you plan to live in the Central Valley, it will never get colder than 14º F. Pack a couple of sweaters and sweatshirts.
 Pack your lightest-weight clothes.
 Don’t forget your flip flops!

-If you are used to wearing shorts, wear them around the house, pool and at the beach.
-But they are generally a social “no-no” here in public.
-Quality underwear and lingerie are quite expensive as well.
-We are close to the equator.
-So, the sun is hard on the skin.
+If you are used to wearing shorts, wear them around the house, pool, and at the beach.
+But they are generally a social “no-no” here in public, unless you live at the beach.
+Quality underwear and lingerie are quite expensive, too.

 Electronics